aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to POTM within C++ Applications" h2="Convert XPS to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Are you a C++ developer looking to add the ability to convert XPS to POTM inside your C++ applications?
+XPS is a fixed document format developed by Microsoft, while POTM is a Microsoft PowerPoint Open XML Macro-Enabled Presentation format.
+Converting XPS to POTM can be useful for a variety of reasons, such as to make the document more compatible with other applications, or to add macros to the document.

+<h2>How Aspose.Total Helps for XPS to POTM Conversion</h2>

-Are you a C++ developer looking to add to integrate XPS to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XPS to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Fortunately, converting XPS to POTM is a simple process that can be done in two steps.
+First, you can export XPS to PPTX by using Aspose.PDF for C++.
+This API is part of the Aspose.Total for C++ package, which is a suite of APIs that provides developers with a comprehensive set of tools for working with documents, images, and other file formats.
+Secondly, by using Aspose.Slides for C++, you can convert PPTX to POTM.
+Aspose.Slides for C++ is also part of the Aspose.Total for C++ package, and provides developers with a powerful set of features for working with presentations.

+By using Aspose.Total for C++, developers can easily and quickly convert XPS to POTM in just two steps.
+This makes it easy to add the ability to convert XPS to POTM to any C++ application, allowing developers to quickly and easily add this feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}